vrockai/pipeline-test/docs/content.md

 ---

 ## A framework for the targeted recruitment of crop-beneficial soil taxa based on network analysis of metagenomics data.
- 12.01.2023, _M Berihu, TS Somera, A Malik, S Medina, E Piombo, O Tal, M Cohen, A Ginatt, M Ofek-Lalzar, A Doron-Faigenboim, M Mazzola, S Freilich_
+ 16.01.2023, _M Berihu, TS Somera, A Malik, S Medina, E Piombo, O Tal, M Cohen, A Ginatt, M Ofek-Lalzar, A Doron-Faigenboim, M Mazzola, S Freilich_

-The design of ecologically sustainable and plant-beneficial soil systems is a key goal in actively manipulating root-associated microbiomes.
+_Soil, Bacteria, Microbiota, Metagenome, Metagenomics, Rhizosphere, Soil Microbiology, Plant Roots_ The design of ecologically sustainable and plant-beneficial soil systems is a key goal in actively manipulating root-associated microbiomes.
 Community engineering efforts commonly seek to harness the potential of the indigenous microbiome through substrate-mediated recruitment of beneficial members.
 In most sustainable practices, microbial recruitment mechanisms rely on the application of complex organic mixtures where the resources/metabolites that act as direct stimulants of beneficial groups are not characterized.
 Outcomes of such indirect amendments are unpredictable regarding engineering the microbiome and achieving a plant-beneficial environment.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-022-01438-1)